SIRIUS Project. IV. The formation history of the Orion Nebula Cluster driven by clump mergers: Results

 In Fig.~\ref{fig:stellar_age}, we also present the time at which clump mergers occurred.
 The three peaks roughly correspond to the mergers.
 To understand the relation between the clump mergers and the star formation, we investigated the star formation rate as a function of time.
 The result is shown in Fig.~\ref{fig:star_formation_rate}.
 There are several peaks in the star formation rate, and some of them seem to be coincident with the clump mergers.
 As the star formation rate should be correlated with the amount of dense cold gas, we also investigate the mass of dense ($n_{\rm H}>10^5$\,cm$^{-3}$) and cold ( $T=20$\,K) gas in the simulation.
 In Fig.~\ref{fig:dens_gas_mass}, we present the total mass of dense cold gas for the entire system and within 0.3\,pc from the centre of the main cluster.
 The peaks of the gas mass in the cluster centre increase soon after the mergers.

 We note that our method to determine the density centre sometimes fails when some clumps are merging because the "clump" detected using the clump finding method may include sub-clumps in the region.
-When two or more clumps are included in the given stellar distribution, the method to calculate the density centre, which happened at $t \sim 5.5$--6\,Myr.
+When two or more clumps are included in the given stellar distribution, the method determines the middle of two clumps as the density centre, which happened at $t \sim 5.5$--6\,Myr.
+This is the reason why there are no dense gas in the cluster centre in this period.
 As shown in Fig.~\ref{fig:snapshots_3pc}, the clumps were in a pre-merger state in this period.

 As shown in Fig.~\ref{fig:snapshots_3pc}, the clumps formed in cold-gas streams accrete to the main cluster with the gas.
 When clumps merge to the main cluster, they bring cold gas into it.
 The potential of the main cluster is deepened by the mergers, and hence the amount of dense gas increases in the cluster centre.
 This process enhances the star formation in the cluster.